akshatgopal/weekday-assignment/README.md

 Job board web application built with React.

-Each job listing is displayed as a card containing the following information:
+Each job is displayed as a card containing the following information:

 - Job title
 - Company name